OpenEvalProject/evals/manuscripts/elife-49555/v2/manuscript.md

 ## Abstract

-In the US, the normal, oral temperature of adults is, on average, lower than the canonical 37°C established in the 19 th century.
+In the US, the normal, oral temperature of adults is, on average, lower than the canonical 37°C established in the 19th century.
 We postulated that body temperature has decreased over time.
 Using measurements from three cohorts—the Union Army Veterans of the Civil War (N = 23,710; measurement years 1860–1940), the National Health and Nutrition Examination Survey I (N = 15,301; 1971–1975), and the Stanford Translational Research Integrated Database Environment (N = 150,280; 2007–2017)—we determined that mean body temperature in men and women, after adjusting for age, height, weight and, in some models date and time of day, has decreased monotonically by 0.03°C per birth decade.
 A similar decline within the Union Army cohort as between cohorts, makes measurement error an unlikely explanation.
 This substantive and continuing shift in body temperature—a marker for metabolic rate—provides a framework for understanding changes in human health and longevity over 157 years.

 ## Introduction